Bro'Town

-bro'Town is a New Zealand adult animated comedy television series and sitcom that ran from 2004 to 2009.
+bro'Town is a New Zealand adult animated sitcom that aired on TV3 from 22 September 2004 to 24 May 2009.
 It starred David Fane, Mario Gaoa, Shimpal Lelisi and Oscar Kightley.

 Overview

 The main characters in the series are five 14 year old Polynesian New Zealand boys who live in Morningside, Auckland, New Zealand.
 They attend the local college, St Sylvester's.
-It was New Zealand's first primetime animated television show and was very popular when it started in 2004 with 33 per cent of the viewing audience during its 8-8.30pm time slot for the first season. bro'Town is heavy with popular culture references, and is based on the comedy theatre group The Naked Samoans.
+It was New Zealand's first primetime animated television show and was very popular when it was first shown in 2004 with 33 per cent of the viewing audience during its 8-8.30pm time slot for the first season. bro'Town is heavy with popular culture references, and is based on the comedy theatre group The Naked Samoans.
 The series has faced criticism often for being racist, for example every episode of the first season received complaints.
 The writers often describe the humour as being 'not PC' (politically correct) and is satire with characters being sent-up.
 One of the series writers Oscar Kightley says of the humour, "The only reason we get away with that irreverence and edgy stuff is because on the flipside is heart."

 bro'Town has left a lasting legacy on popular culture in New Zealand driven by its urban Pacific Island culture.
 It has been critically acclaimed "as hilarious and alarmingly true to life", studied at universities, and used for health messages in a cartoon booklet with information about rheumatic fever.